 Being a black, “lightskin“, able bodied, educated, straight, cis-woman holding a German passport, who aspires to be a writer, struggles with mental health at times, studies in London and regularly travels different parts of the world, there are little things that confuse me more than trying to grasp the concept of privilege.
 This is because privilege is fluid.
 It comes and goes depending on the space I move in.
 Most people never leave their comfort zone and so they never realise their privileges.

-However, my parents have always supported my art and so at the age of 10, I suddenly found myself around a bunch of white wealthy kids who held privileges I had not even known existed before (and who certainly did not see music as a luxury, it was just music).
+My parents have always supported my art and so at the age of 10, I suddenly found myself around a bunch of white wealthy kids who held privileges I had not even known existed before.
 The only thing we shared was our education and I was hyper aware of that throughout my teenage years, feeling oftentimes underprivileged due to my lack of wealth and whiteness.
-Nonetheless, after a year I had successfully assimilated and forgotten about the kids from my primary school, except the few ones who had also moved on to Grammar schools.
+Nonetheless, after a year I had successfully assimilated and forgotten about the kids from my primary school.
 It seemed that because of our difference in education, we had even less in common than me and the white kids.